Bartlett Yancey High School: History

 The high school is named after U.S. Congressman Bartlett Yancey and was founded in 1923.
-Grades 9–11 were held at the then Bartlett Yancey School.
-These grades were later moved to a newly constructed high school building in Yanceyville in the mid-1930s.
-A twelfth grade was added to North Carolina's public high schools in 1942.
+Grades 9–11 were originally taught at the Bartlett Yancey School, which also enrolled lower grades.
+In the mid-1930s, those grades moved to a newly constructed Bartlett Yancey High School building near the original school in Yanceyville.
+A twelfth grade was added to North Carolina public high schools in 1942.

-By 1951, the Bartlett Yancey High School campus, which now served all grades, was severely overcrowded.
-To address the growing student population, an eight-classroom building was constructed in 1957, and a gymnasium addition was completed the following year.
-The architectural firm Stinson-Arey-Hall had provided drawings for a multi-purpose building in 1955, as well as for other structures added in the 1960s and 1970s.
+By 1951, the Bartlett Yancey campus, which now housed all grades, was badly overcrowded.
+To address the growing student population, an eight‑classroom high school building was constructed in 1957, and a gymnasium addition designed by the architectural firm Stinson‑Arey‑Hall was completed in 1960.
+The firm also designed additional Bartlett Yancey High School‑related structures in the 1960s and 1970s, as well as other school facilities elsewhere in the Caswell County system.

 During the era of school segregation, Bartlett Yancey High School served white students exclusively, while many African American students in the county attended Caswell County Training School, later renamed Caswell County High School in the early 1960s.

 Vanessa Siddle Walker, a 1976 graduate of Bartlett Yancey High School, provides detailed insights into Caswell County Training School in her 1996 book, Their Highest Potential: An African American School Community in the Segregated South.
 Today, the former school is a designated site on the National Register of Historic Places in Caswell County.

 In 1969, Bartlett Yancey High School became the county’s only public high school.
-School integration and consolidation closed Caswell County High School, and its students transferred to Bartlett Yancey.
-As of 2025, it is the only high school in the Caswell County school system.
+As a result of school integration and consolidation, Caswell County High School was closed, and its high school students transferred to Bartlett Yancey.
+As of 2026, it is the only high school in the Caswell County school system.